MinekPo1/SaHuTOrEPoL/README.md

 |:----:|:-----------
 |`f__i`|Takes no arguments.
 Returns a function taking one argument of type `m` and calling it with the integer inverted as argument.

-### `f` - Float
+### `n` - Number

-Behaviour with two arguments: Convert the two inputs to floats and add the results
+Behaviour with two arguments: Convert the two inputs to numbers and add the results

 Members:
 | Name | Description
 |:----:|:-
 |`f__i`|Takes no arguments.
 Returns a function taking one argument: callbacks method.
-The callback method is called with the float inverted as argument.
+The callback method is called with the number inverted as argument.

 ### `b` - Boolean